Terenceyuyue/varFEM/README.md

   - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.

   - We remark that the current design can be adapted to find FEM solutions of most of the PDE problems.

-  - Folder variational will be integrated into iFEM in the near future.

 ## Adaptive finite element method and Newest-node bisection